eMoflon/cmoflon/README.md

 If you are interested in compiling all of the considered topology control algorithms as a batch, we recommend to use the Bash script that can be found at *$ToCoCo/evaluation/src/BatchCompilation*.
 This script is tailored to the topology control algorithms of the ECMFA evaluation.

+### Developer setup

+The following steps describe how to build cMoflon from source.

+1. Create a fresh Eclipse workspace
+1. Checkout all projects from the Git repository https://github.com/eMoflon/cmoflon.git
+1. In the project *org.cmoflon.updatesite*, open *site.xml*, and select *Build all*.
+1. After the build is complete, reset *site.xml* because